Driver airlifted to hospital after car smashes through entrance of bank in Brockton

 Morano took out a light pole and two handicapped parking signs before crashing, according to authorities.

+Meantime, as crews worked to clean up the mess, the electricity was cut, and the bank was closed for the day.

+“I came to make a little deposit in my checking account with a little cash back and I’m shocked,” said customer Marc Fulginitii.

-Police have requested court officials to issue a summons to Morano on a charge of negligent operation of a motor vehicle.
+Police have requested court officials to issue a summons to Morano on charges of negligent operation of a motor vehicle, carrying a loaded firearm without a license, unlawful possession of ammunition, and wanton destruction of property.

 The crumpled car has since been removed but a gaping hole was left where the bank entrance once existed.